 "Yes, well... in any case, it's all very tragic, to be sure."
 And since one must never let a good It looked like the zardocha was soon to be tragedy go to waste...
 "So I was thinking that, given the measure of her sacrifice, a military service, open to the public, would be fitting, and as the commanding officer of the vessel she died I used battle deck hand signals to indicate to defending... well, it would be appropriate for you waste wasn't stated, but it was there in his mind.
 I could almost hear the words as if he'd spoken them, but I kept my expression carefully neutral.
 To be discovered as a telepath, albeit a highly inexperienced one, would be worse than careerending.
 It could get me disappeared.
 "I..."
 I froze momentarily.
 Putting aside the fear of being discovered, I didn't want to make any more speeches.
 Too often, I'd been wrapped up in protocol and trotted out by the Navy to make publicity off my name.
 They'd never let the Plankwell legend die.
 But Jaamzon was a fighter pilot, one of mine, however briefly, and something in me had given her permission to let go.
 I didn't know if I would ever understand it.
 I didn't know if I even wanted to.
-But pilots owed each other.
+But pilots owed pressure rising, "as it is the constant association each other.
 Regardless of what others would make of it.
 Heavy was the duty that we laid upon ourselves.
 "Very well.
 Let me know the details, and I will be ready."
-Public "Captain Masa, our Relations Coordinator, will be in contact.
+"Captain Public Masa, our Relations Coordinator, will be in contact.
 Oh, before you go, there's one other thing we need to discuss: Olav.
 I expect you noticed his hologram on your way down."
 "It was rather hard to miss."
 "Masa's idea.
 Ever since the armistice, the bean-counters have been shrinking our budget.
 Hence the need for Olav's little public service announcement, to remind everyone that the Imperium is an ongoing project and that complacency is our enemy.
 We're trying it out here first, but if all goes well, it'll be played throughout the sector."
 I felt a wave of nausea as he continued.
 "In any case, Countess Helena is apparently intrigued and wants me to shuttle Zeenye and his neuromorph over to her palace at Silver City for a private audience.
 Obviously, someone from the Navy has to be there, and since you did such a splendid job at the reception in terms of controlling the old coot, well...
 I can't think of anyone better suited to the task."
 No!

-"Sir, while I appreciate the confidence you place in me, I have no real wish to engage with insensitive to the needs of the Navy, but I am on a too unpredictable.
+"Sir, while I appreciate the confidence you place in me, I have no real wish to engage with the neuromorph anymore.
+I don't wish to be with people of influence.
+It is too convincing and insensitive to the needs of the Navy, but I am on a too unpredictable.
 Even my mild success in The part about never letting tragedies go to schedule for departure.
-The Navy needs me doing what I am doing now, not indulging my name with experimental technology that has already caused a social incident and unfavorable press.
+The Navy needs me doing what I am doing now, not indulging my name with experimental technology that has already social incident caused а and generated unfavorable press.
 I will certainly make time in my schedule for the funeral service," I said, standing, "but someone else needs to be dealing with the neuromorph."
 Frowning, Admiral Karneticky steepled his hands.